jonasblixt/bpak/README.rst

 ==========  =================  ===========
 ID          Name               Description
 ==========  =================  ===========
-0xb5bcc58f  merkle-generate    This decoder builds a merkle hash tree out of part dataa 0x57004cd0  remove-data        Encoder that strips data from a part during transport encoding 0x9f7aacf9  bsdiff             Encoder that creates a binary diff of a part given some other original part 0xb5964388  bspatch            Decoder that reverses the opartion of bspatch 0xe31722a6  heatshrink-encode  Heatshrink compression algorithm 0x5f9bc012  heatshrink-decode  Heatshrink decompression algorithm
+0xb5bcc58f  merkle-generate    This decoder builds a merkle hash tree out of part data 0x57004cd0  remove-data        Encoder that strips data from a part during transport encoding 0x9f7aacf9  bsdiff             Encoder that creates a binary diff of a part given some other original part 0xb5964388  bspatch            Decoder that reverses the operation of bspatch 0xe31722a6  heatshrink-encode  Heatshrink compression algorithm 0x5f9bc012  heatshrink-decode  Heatshrink decompression algorithm
 ==========  =================  ===========